pnorman411/MechaCar_Statistical_Analysis/README.md

 The PSI across all manufacturing lots is not statistically different from the population mean of 1,500 pounds per square inch since the overall p-value is 0.06028, which is larger than the significance level of 0.05.

-Lot1 and Lot2 are not statistically different from the population mean since the p-values for the individual lots are larger than the significance level, but Lot3's PSI is statistically different from the population mean since it's p-value is smaller than the significance level with the calculation of 0.04168.
+Lot1 and Lot2 are not statistically different from the population mean since the p-values for the individual lots are larger than the significance level.
+Lot3's PSI is statistically different from the population mean of 1,500 pounds per square inch since it's p-value is smaller than the significance level with the calculation of 0.04168.

 ## Study Design: MechaCar vs. Competition

+A proposed statistical study is to compare the safety ratings of MechaCar versus the competitors.

+Null Hypothesis: MechaCar and competitor's safety ratings are not statistically different Alternative Hypothesis: MechaCar and competitor's safety ratings are statistically different

+The two-sample t-test would be used to compare the population means between MechaCar and individual competitors.
+If it is determined that MechaCar's safety ratings are significantly different than multiple competitors, a t-test for the population mean of all or a subgroup of the competitors could be performed.
+Safety rating data for each manufacturer would be needed.
+Manufacturer testing data and National Transportation Statistics (NTS) could be used.